Dani Sordo: Career

 In the 2008 season, after only three points in the first three events, Sordo finished third in Argentina and second in Jordan.
 On 12 July Sordo won the SM O.K.
 Auto-Ralli, the fifth round of the Finnish Rally Championship.
 Initially, he only planned to use the event as a test session when Citroën decided to competitively enroll him in the event to build confidence in preparation for the 2008 Rally Finland.
 Sordo's win marks his first in a WRC car.
 Citroën is also believed to have been testing out new parts at this event as a few slight modifications could be noticed in a few cars.

 Back in the World Rally Championship, Sordo took fourth place in Finland and went on to drive his C4 WRC to three consecutive runner-up finishes behind his teammate Loeb; in Germany, New Zealand and Spain.
 With these results, Citroën passed Ford and took a 27-point lead in the manufacturers' world championship.
 At the season-ending Wales Rally GB, Loeb and Sordo secured the team their fourth manufacturers' crown by finishing first and third, respectively.
 Sordo finished a career-best third in the drivers' standings.

-In the 2010 WRC season Sordo scored a 4th place in the opening round Rally Sweden, while he scored no points in the following round in Rally Mexico.
-In the third round in Rally Jordan he scored another 4th place, in the Turkish Rally he was forced to retire, while in Rally New Zealand he scored 5th place and in the Rally of Portugal he scored his first podium finish of the year.
+In the 2010 WRC season, Sordo scored a fourth place in the opening round Rally Sweden, while he scored no points in the following round in Rally Mexico.
+In the third round in Rally Jordan, he scored another fourth place, in the Turkish Rally, he was forced to retire, while in Rally New Zealand, he scored fifth place and in the Rally of Portugal he scored his first podium finish of the year.
 In Rally Bulgaria, Sordo finished in second place behind his team leader Loeb, giving his Citroën team their first one-two finish of the season.
 However, he was replaced by Sebastien Ogier for the remaining gravel events of the season in the works team, and was demoted to the Citroën Junior Team alongside Kimi Räikkönen.
-In Rally Finland Sordo finished 4th and from Rally Deutschland onwards Dani Sordo swapped his co-driver to Diego Vallejo.
-In Rally Deutschland itself Sordo scored another 2nd place podium.
-In the following Rally in Japan he finished 4th and in Rally Alsace 2nd again.
-At the end of the season he had 63 points using the old scoring system in 5th place.
+In Rally Finland, Sordo finished fourth, and from Rally Deutschland onwards, he swapped his co-driver to Diego Vallejo.
+In Rally Deutschland itself, Sordo scored another 2nd place podium.
+In the following Rally in Japan, he finished fourth and in Rally Alsace second again.
+At the end of the season, he had 63 points using the old scoring system in fifth place.